CRE Investors

 Model how each stress scenario affects individual properties.
 This granular analysis reveals which assets are most vulnerable and why.
 Property-level analysis should account for:

 Once individual property performance under stress is modeled, aggregate results can be used to understand the total portfolio impact.
-This shows overall cash flow changes, debt service capacity, total capital requirements to weather the stress period, and which properties might require disposition.
+This shows cash flow changes, debt service capacity, and total capital needed during the stress period.
+It also shows which properties you may need to sell.

 Use stress test results to develop specific risk mitigation strategies: